kristofferv98/VoiceProcessingToolkit/README.md

  # VoiceProcessingToolkit

+🚨 This repository is no longer maintained: Visis [Realtime_MLx](https://github.com/kristofferv98/Realtime_mlx_STT) for the latest most up to date server with improved capabilities.

  ## Introduction
  VoiceProcessingToolkit is a Python library designed for voice processing tasks, including wake word detection, transcription, and synthesis.
 It aims to streamline the creation of voice-activated applications.